-Parents today are not buying food, they are investing in developmental outcomes in the infant nutrition market.
-From immunity-boosting Human Milk Oligosaccharides (HMOs) to microbiome-friendly probiotics and neuro-nutrition, every SKU on the shelf is now scrutinized for its functional ROI.
-This report delves deep into the seismic shifts in consumer psychology, the "trust deficit" driving transparency, and the regional powerhouses reshaping the industry.
+Parents are no longer just buying food; they are investing in developmental outcomes.
+From immunity-boosting Human Milk Oligosaccharides (HMOs) to microbiome-friendly probiotics, every SKU is now scrutinized for its functional ROI.
+This report analyzes the seismic shifts in consumer psychology, the "trust deficit," and the regional powerhouses reshaping the sector.

 Challenges and Restraints: The Headwinds Affecting the Infant Nutrition Market